Website Accessibility Audit: All You Need to Know

 • Integration with the team: An in-house expert can work closely with your developers, designers, and content creators, fostering a culture of accessibility within your organization.
 They can provide ongoing training and support and help your team build accessible practices into their everyday work.

 • Cost efficiency: While hiring a full-time expert might seem costly initially, it can be cost-effective in the long run.
-Regular maintenance and quick fixes can prevent more extensive, more costly issues down the line.
+Regular maintenance and quick fixes can prevent more extensive, more expensive issues.

 Third-Party Accessibility Expert